This man has been a Canadian citizen all his life. So why can't he renew his health card? | CBC News

 Serge Currie has been trying to prove he's Canadian for more than 2 years

-Serge Currie is Canadian but he can't officially prove it, and that's turned the 52-year-old diabetic's effort to renew his Ontario health card into a long, frustrating ordeal.
+Serge Currie is Canadian but can't officially prove it, and that has turned the 52-year-old man's effort to renew his Ontario health card into a long, frustrating ordeal while he copes with diabetes.

 Currie, who was born in Germany in 1966 while his parents were serving in the Canadian Air Force, has been trying to get his proof of citizenship for more than two years.

-Service Ontario wouldn't accept it and that put Currie in a bind: he needs his proof of citizenship to renew his health card, and he needs a valid health card to get his proof of citizenship.
+Service Ontario wouldn't accept it, putting Currie in a bind: he needs his proof of citizenship to renew his health card and a valid health card to get his proof of citizenship.
 Moreover, it could have an impact on his health.

 "If I don't have a health card, I can't get my medicine," he told CBC News.

-The Department of National Defence stopped issuing DND 419s in November of 1979 after 16 years.
-When asked why they were discontinued, the DND referred the question, among others, to Immigration, Refugees and Citizenship Canada (IRCC).
-When CBC News put the question to IRCC, the department didn't answer.
+The Department of National Defence stopped issuing DND 419s in November 1979 after 16 years.
+When asked why they were discontinued, the department referred the question, among others, to Immigration, Refugees and Citizenship Canada (IRCC).
+IRCC didn't respond to CBC's request to answer the question.

 Currie received two extensions to keep his current health card active while he's going through the process, but it expires Aug.
 28.